nlpathak/ECE-143-Team4/README.md

 # Twitter Real-Time Sentiment Analysis

+Below, we detail the specific aspects of our final project, including how to run our code for training/evaluating models, producing visualizations, and starting the web application.

+The files for training and evaluating the Sentiment Analysis model are located in the SentimentAnalysis folder.
+The code for producing most of our visualizations (including the chronological graphs and word clouds) is located in the Functions folder.
+Finally, the code for running our webapp which integrates more visualizations is located in the WebInterface folder.

+In the root of the repository, we also have our final presentation PDF, our final presentation visualizations notebook, and our group assignment (test cases) notebook.

 ## Sentiment Analysis Models
 Download the [dataset](https://www.kaggle.com/kazanova/sentiment140) used for the training of the Sentiment Analysis models.